aws/karpenter-provider-aws/designs/odcr.md

       tenancy: String | None
 status:
   capacityReservations:
-    - # AvailabilityZone of the Capacity Reservation
+    - # Availability Zone of the Capacity Reservation
       availabilityZone: String
       # Available Instance Count of the Capacity Reservation
       availableInstanceCount: Integer
+      # End date of the Capacity Reservation
+      endDate: Date
       # ID of the Capacity Reservation
       id: String
-      # InstanceType of the Capacity Reservation
+      # Instance Type of the Capacity Reservation
       instanceType: String
+      # Instance Match Criteria of the Capacity Reservation (open | targeted)
+      instanceMatchCriteria: String
+      # Owner ID of the Capacity Reservation
+      ownerId: String
+	    # Placement Group Arn of the Capacity Reservation
+      placementGroupArn: String | None
+      # Reservation Type of the Capacity Reservation (default | capacity-block)
+      reservationType: String
+      # Start date of the Capacity Reservation
+      startDate: Date
+      # Tags attached to Capacity Reservation
+      tags: Map
       # Total Instance Count of the Capacity Reservation
       totalInstanceCount: Integer
 ```